Susan Hogan (actress): Awards

 In 1998, she garnered a Jessie Richardson Theatre Award nomination for her performance as Lonnie in a production of Michael MacLennan's Grace.
 She was nominated in the same category in 2000 for playing Ruella in Alan Ayckbourn's Communicating Doors.
 She has also received three Leo Award nominations, for Best Actress in a Film in 1998 for Rupert's Land, Best Actress in a Dramatic Series in 1998 for Dead Man's Gun, and Best Supporting Actress in a Film in 2005 for Marker.

 Personal life

-Susan and Michael Hogan have three children, including actor Gabriel Hogan.